On Data-Driven Stochastic Output-Feedback Predictive Control: Data-Driven Uncertainty Propagation

-In this section, we recall Polynomial Chaos Expansions (PCE) to transfer the $\mathcal{L}^2$ random variables dynamics \eqref{eq:ARX} to a finite-dimensional representation.
-PCE dates back to Norbert Wiener \cite{wiener38homogeneous}, and we refer to \cite{sullivan15introduction} for a general introduction and to \cite{paulson14fast,Mesbah14,Ou21} for applications in control.
+We briefly recall Polynomial Chaos Expansion (PCE) and its application to dynamics in $\mathcal{L}^2$ random variables~\eqref{eq:ARX}.
+PCE dates back to Norbert Wiener \cite{wiener38homogeneous}, and we refer to \cite{sullivan15introduction} for introductions and to \cite{paulson14fast,Mesbah14,Ou21} for applications in control.